maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/methods_for_updating_the_figure_or_graph_objects.md

-# Using and editing the full description
+# Using and editing the full figure description

-## Copying and Pasting

-Sometimes the best or easiest way to edit a particular parameter of a graph is to print out the full figure dictionary, edit as desired, and copy and paste it into an ```iplot``` function.
+Sometimes the easiest way to edit the parameters of a graph is to print out the full figure dictionary, edit it as desired, and copy and paste it into an ```iplot``` function.

-To copy the current description, call the figure or data or trace variable as needed.

-## Update Function and looping
+Sometimes it helps to see all the settings in a structured format.